sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

-#PacBio reads: assembly with command line tools
+#Pacbio reads: assembly with command line tools
-This tutorial demonstrates how to use long PacBio sequence reads to assemble a bacterial genome and plasmids, including correcting the assembly with short Illumina reads.
+This tutorial demonstrates how to use long Pacbio sequence reads to assemble a bacterial genome and plasmids, including correcting the assembly with short Illumina reads.
 The last section contains a [summary](#summary) of the main commands used.

 ## Learning objectives
 At the end of this tutorial, be able to use command line tools to produce a bacterial genome assembly using the following workflow:

 1. get data
-2. assemble long (PacBio) reads
+2. assemble long (Pacbio) reads
 3. trim overhangs and circularise
 4. search for smaller plasmids
 5. correct with short (Illumina) reads